magicchain/magicchain-blockchain/doc/API.md

 ## From counterparty to SERVER

-All HTTP responses and HTTP requests with non-empty body sent to SERVER from its counterparty MUST be signed with HMAC-SHA256 algorithm.
+All HTTP requests with non-empty body sent to SERVER from its counterparty MUST be signed with HMAC-SHA256 algorithm.

 HMAC-SHA256 signature of request/response body is calculated.
 The result is compared with the value of the `HMAC-Signature` header field.
 If request signature doesn't match, `403 Forbidden` HTTP error is returned.
 If response signature doesn't match, the response is just ignored.

-HTTP responses and HTTP requests with empty body (only responses to JSON-RPC notifications match this condition) MAY be sent without a signature.

 # Configuration file